All Year: Yes

 CURRENT WORK PROJECTS

-- Summer is here!
-The gardens need lots of weeding and tending; there is wood chipping to do as well as wood cutting, splitting and stacking; Macrocarpa hedge trimming; tree planting, some building, who knows what else?
+- Autumn is here!
+The gardens still need lots of weeding and tending; there is wood chipping to do as well as wood cutting, splitting and stacking; Macrocarpa hedge trimming; tree planting, some building, who knows what else?

 - We are also going to break in a large new vegetable garden so there may be lots of spade work.